EmanuelG-Gaming/testing/README.md

 # testing
-Something that is my first attempt at modding Minetest.
+Something that is my first attempt at modding (making a mod on) Minetest.